Stark effect

 The Stark effect is the shifting and splitting of spectral lines of atoms and molecules due to the presence of an external electric field.
 It is the electric-field analogue of the Zeeman effect, where a spectral line is split into several components due to the presence of the magnetic field.
 Although initially coined for the static case, it is also used in the wider context to describe the effect of time-dependent electric fields.
 In particular, the Stark effect is responsible for the pressure broadening (Stark broadening) of spectral lines by charged particles in plasmas.
 For most spectral lines, the Stark effect is either linear (proportional to the applied electric field) or quadratic with a high accuracy.

 The Stark effect can be observed both for emission and absorption lines.
-The latter is sometimes called the inverse Stark effect, but this term is no longer used in the modern literature.
+The latter was sometimes called the inverse Stark effect, but this term is no longer used in the modern literature.

 History

 The effect is named after the German physicist Johannes Stark, who discovered it in 1913.
-It was independently discovered in the same year by the Italian physicist Antonino Lo Surdo, and in Italy it is thus sometimes called the Stark–Lo Surdo effect.
+It was independently discovered in the same year by the Italian physicist Antonino Lo Surdo.
 The discovery of this effect contributed importantly to the development of quantum theory and Stark was awarded with the Nobel Prize in Physics in the year 1919.

 Inspired by the magnetic Zeeman effect, and especially by Hendrik Lorentz's explanation of it, Woldemar Voigt performed classical mechanical calculations of quasi-elastically bound electrons in an electric field.
 By using experimental indices of refraction he gave an estimate of the Stark splittings.
 This estimate was a few orders of magnitude too low.
 Not deterred by this prediction, Stark undertook measurements on excited states of the hydrogen atom and succeeded in observing splittings.